-Claim: Walter Reed Medical Center guidelines prohibit the use of religious items during visits with patients.
+Claim: Walter Reed Medical Center guidelines prohibit the use or distribution of religious items during visits with patients.

 Example:[Collected via e-mail, December 2011]

 The soldiers who wake up in Walter Reed Medical Center are in Maryland — not communist China.
 But under the Navy's new rules, they may not know the difference!
 Navy officials have announced that "no religious items (including Bibles, reading material, and/or artifacts) are allowed to be given away or used during a visit."
 The new orders are buried in a four-page document about patient care, which an Army officer forwarded to us in disbelief.
 Effective immediately, families, friends, and even pastors will have to check their beliefs at the door to visit one of the largest military hospitals in the United States.